thoom/enhance/README.md

 Each array serves a distinct purpose:

  * __values__: Data in this array is extremely protected, filled in only when the entity is created or in the resetData method.
  The values should represent current database values.
-This array is compared by the manager when it comes time to generate the SQL query to perform an insert or update.
 This array is the only one stored on serialization!

  * __modified__: This array is filled in whenever data is posted using ArrayAccess or __set methods.
 Its values are used when inserting/updating records in the database.

- * __container__: Any values passed to the entity that are not found in the columns array (defined in the manager) are placed in the container array instead.
+ * __container__: Any values passed to the entity whose keys are not found in the values array are placed in the container array instead.
 The purpose of the container is to provide a space for additional data to be attached that doesn't pollute the table data.

 #### Usage